The Color Movement

 176 Ways to Prevail Over Gang Violence

-On the heels of these two engagements, we took these stories and conversations into the facilitation of a half-day, design thinking workshop with members of Alight, with Americans who had come with a sympathy for the plight of the people we had just met, the Sisters from both centers we visited, and a handful of other Salvadorans who were committed to helping us translate the language and the culture that we had spent such a limited time learning.
+On the heels of these two engagements, we took these stories and conversations into the facilitation of a half-day, design thinking workshop with members of Alight, visitors from abroad who had come with sympathy for the plight of the people we had just met, the Sisters from both centers we visited, and a handful of other Salvadorans who were committed to helping us translate the language and the culture that we had spent such a limited time learning.

 Drawn led this design thinking facilitation, breaking into tables with translators and Sisters to ideate ways to unleash abundance in El Salvador.
 No idea was too impossible, too undefined, too odd to be shared on a sticky note.
 We ended up generating 176 ideas in four hours together, including everything from organizing a simple reading group at these centers (to attract more youth) to acquiring computers for educational purposes, to teaching English, to sponsoring filmmaking at the centers and hosting a film festival, to orchestrating a network of mentorships and internships.
 We shared all 176 together and even voted on our favorite, all with a hope to demonstrate the possibilities that existed.
 To consider what could be implemented with little or no work, and then plan to ideate how to fund and support as many others as possible.